+Hyper-personalisation is like someone giving you a fitted baseball cap with your favourite team’s logo on the front and your initials stitched in on the side.
 In contrast, non-personalisation is like someone giving you a one-size-fits-all baseball cap with some team you hate’s logo on the front.
 No initials.
 No consideration for your preferences whatsoever.
 It’s like the person who gave it to you bought a 48-pack of baseball caps on Amazon and you were just one of the many “lucky” recipients.

-Why Do We Prefer Personalised Experiences?
+Why Do Consumers Prefer Hyper-personalisation?

-Truth be told, you aren’t actually making a choice when, for example, you view personalised content on a site page.
-But when you know you’re getting something that’s tailored to your interests, you still perceive having some level of control over what you’re engaging with, after all it was only your historic choices and actions, captured by a website (or SaaS), that led the retailer to understand your preferences.
+Truth be told, you aren’t making a choice when, for example, you view personalised content on a site page.
+But when you know you’re getting something that’s tailored to your interests, you still perceive having some level of control over what you’re engaging with, after all, it was only your historic choices and actions, captured by a website (or SaaS), that led the retailer to understand your preferences.

 Now, let’s turn to the second factor mentioned in the University of Texas study: information overload.